gittool/Mimir/README.md

 SSL_CERT_FILE=/path/to/corporate-ca.crt
 ```

-See `env.example` for complete list of configuration options.
+See `env.example` or `docker-compose.yml` for complete list of configuration options.

 ## 🎯 Usage